catseye/Lariat/README.md

 among others.

-But the point we would like to make is this:  At some level of abstraction _it does not matter_ which approach is chosen _as long as_ the approach satisfies the essential properties that we require of lambda terms.
+But the point we would like to make in this article is this:  At some level of abstraction _it does not matter_ which approach is chosen _as long as_ the approach satisfies the essential properties that we require of lambda terms.

-To this end, we present this abstract data type for lambda terms, which we call **Lariat**, consisting of six operations.
+To this end, we present an abstract data type for lambda terms, which we call **Lariat**, consisting of six operations.
 The actual, concrete data structure in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no consequence (and may well be hidden